-Large loose-leaf binder, with some loose pages, containing details of experiments on various inhibitars of microorganisms, April 1939-February 1941.
+B.21 Large loose-leaf binder, with some loose pages, containing details of experiments on various inhibitors of microorganisms, April 1939-February 1941.

-Though several entries refer to p-aminobenzoic acid, an which Waads continued to wark until early 1940, these experiments much the conclusion of his work on PAB and the start of his 'war work' - began in London and Tater carried on at Parton.
-Nost of the entries beer a War Office number as well as a date and description.
+Though several entries refer to p-aminobenzoic acid, on which Woods continued to work until early 1940, these experiments mark the conclusion of his work on PAB and the start of his 'war work' - begun in London and later carried on at Porton.
+Most of the entries bear a War Office number as well as a date and description.